Let’s keep it simple. There are basically two management styles: “bossy” and “buddy.”

 Using this story as an example, it’s easy to consider the main points about management styles:

-- Your management style matters.
+1. Your management style matters.
 We can hear some leaders say: “I just hire the best people and get out of their way.”
 Well, sometimes it can work this way, but not always.
-Jack Griffin from our story was an experienced professional with the proven track record.
-But, apparently, he didn’t understand his hires and didn’t manage to find the best way to communicate with them, which was crucial.
-Maybe if he used the conflict management styles approach the story would’ve been different.
+Jack Griffin from our story was an experienced professional with a proven track record.
+But he didn’t understand his hires and didn’t manage to find the best way to communicate with them, which was crucial.
+Maybe if he used the conflict management style approach the story would’ve been different.

-- Different tasks, situations and people can require different management styles.
+3. Different tasks, situations, and people can require different management styles.
 There’s no universal approach that suits any case.
 Experts claim the best strategy is to switch between the management styles depending on the circumstances.
 Back to our example with Jack Griffin, his approach to management could be exercised successfully in a different context.

 So here’s the list of the 7 most commonly used management styles: Two of them are dominant, while the other five are prestigious.
 I’ll rely heavily on David Goleman’s landmark classification of management styles as well as on some other experts’ opinions.
 We won’t discuss laissez-faire or neurotic management styles but rather focus on what can work.